Real-Sello/alx-low_level_programming/README.md

 # Low-Level Programming & Algorithm - Hatching Out.

-## This is a list of the low-level programming tasks.
-### Description
+## Description

-Welcome aboard, this is where you will find all the low level programming tasks I was able to complete with the [ALX Africa](https://www.alxafrica.com/) Software Engineering Programme guidelines and course resources.
+Welcome aboard, this repo has all the low level programming tasks I was able to complete with the [ALX Africa](https://www.alxafrica.com/) Software Engineering Programme guidelines and course resources.
+The focus of these tasks is learning the C Programming Language.

 <a href="https://www.alxafrica.com/">
 <img alt="ALX Africa" src="https://cdn1.vc4a.com/media/2021/05/alx-banner.jpg"/>
 </a>
+## Environment

+- **OS**: Ubuntu 20.04 LTS
+- **Compiler**: gcc (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0
+- **Language**: C

 ## Tasks